-Vaughan Public Library and York University invite you to the Scholars Hub Speaker Series.
+Vaughan Public Libraries and York University invite you to the Scholars Hub Speaker Series.
 The partnership brings some of York’s top academic minds to Vaughan.

-The series will feature talks and expertise from professionals in the Faculties of Science and Health with subject matter around psychology, exercise, health and biology.
+The series will feature talks and expertise from professionals in the Faculties of Science and Health with subject matter around psychology, exercise, astronomy and biology.

 The series will take place at the Civic Centre Resource Library located at 2191 Major MacKenzie Drive West.
 Each talk is from 7pm to 8:30pm, and refreshments are provided.